alexandergerber/courses-tsa/chapter4.md

 xp: 100
 ```

-We learnt how distinguish AR and MA models based on the ACF and PACF.
+We learned how to distinguish AR and MA models based on the ACF and PACF.
 But what about ARMA time series?

 `@instructions`
 - Simulate data from from the process